 The assessments also indicated that vulnerable members of our staff may experience abuse and harassment at much greater rates compared to other non-vulnerable individuals.
+This is exacerbated in regions which lack legal protections.
 Our focus is to continue to educate our staff in order to increase diversity awareness, reduce the risk of harassment, and to provide additional support to staff where required.